COALITION TO

 m.
 A horse required to be licensed pursuant to this subchapter which is lame or suffers from a physical condition or illness making it unsuitable for work may be ordered to be removed from work by the commissioner or his or her designee or by an agent of the ASPCA or a veterinarian employed or retained by such commissioner or ASPCA to inspect licensed horses.
 A horse for which such an order has been issued shall not be returned to work until it has recovered from the condition which caused the issuance of the order or until such condition has improved sufficiently that its return to work will not aggravate the condition or otherwise endanger the health of the horse.
 In any proceeding, under this section it shall be presumed that a horse which is found at work within forty-eight hours after the issuance of an order of removal and which is disabled by the same condition which caused such order to be issued has been returned to work in violation of this section.
 Such presumption may be rebutted by offering a certificate of a veterinarian indicating suitability to return to work prior to the expiration of the forty-eight hour period.

 o.
-1. Carriage horses shall not be worked whenever the air temperature is 18 degrees Fahrenheit or below.
+1. Carriage horses shall not be worked whenever the air temperature is 18 degrees fahrenheit or below.

-2. Carriage horses shall not be worked whenever the air temperature is 90 degrees Fahrenheit or above.
+2. Carriage horses shall not be worked whenever the air temperature is 90 degrees fahrenheit or above.

-3. For the purposes of this subdivision, temperatures shall be those measured by a state-of-the-art thermometer, as determined by the commissioner, as measured by the commissioner or his or her designee at street level at one of the stands designated pursuant to section 19-174 of the code.
+3. For purposes of this subdivision, temperatures shall be those measured by a state-of-the-art thermometer, as determined by the commissioner, as measured by the commissioner or his or her designee at street level at one of the stands designated pursuant to section 19–174 of the code.

 4. If the temperature exceeds the limits set by this subdivision during the course of a particular ride, at the ride's conclusion, but no later than one-half hour after the temperature exceeds these limits, the operator must immediately cease working, move the horse to an area of shelter, where available, rest the horse and then walk it directly to its stable.
-All horses so returned to their stable must be unbridled and unharnessed and must remain at the stable for at least one hour, and thereafter, until such time as the weather conditions shall once again reach acceptable limits.
+All horses so returned to their stable must be unbridled and unharnessed and remain at the stable for at least one hour, and thereafter, until such time as the weather conditions shall once again reach acceptable limits.

 5. No violation of this subdivision shall occur unless a written warning of violation is first issued by the authorized enforcement personnel to the operator advising that the air temperature limits of this subdivision have been exceeded and directing that the operator cease working a carriage horse in accordance with the provisions of this subdivision.
 A violation of this subdivision may be issued if an operator fails to comply with the direction contained in the written warning of violation.
 Failure to comply with such direction shall not be construed as a separate violation.